 Progress

-Recent Progress: No Change
+Recent Progress: Increase

-When a sampling site receives a Chessie BIBI score above a bioregion-specific reference threshold, it is generally considered to be in fair, good or excellent condition.
+Biological communities can be used to infer the health of a stream because their composition reflects the impacts of multiple stressors from both land and water.
+The Chesapeake Basin-wide Index of Biotic Integrity, or Chessie BIBI, describes the biological quality of macroinvertebrate communities in assessed streams in relation to all the streams in the watershed.
+When a sampling site receives a Chessie BIBI score above a bioregion-specific reference threshold, which is the tenth percentile of all scores in that bioregion’s reference populations, it is considered in fair, good or excellent condition.
 When it receives a score that is below that threshold, it is ranked poor or very poor.
-All samples within a single subwatershed are given equal weight; their average score is used to rank the subwatershed’s overall stream condition.
+All samples within a single subwatershed are given equal weight and their average score is used to rank the subwatershed’s overall stream condition.

-Restoring the health of rivers and streams benefits fish, wildlife and people, and is a key step toward improving water quality in the Bay.
+Restoring the health of rivers and streams benefits fish, wildlife and people and is a key step toward improving water quality in the Bay.

 Learn About Factors Influencing Progress